Find Affordable College Courses

 Read full report on Allied Health & Medical Assisting Services at Allied Health Careers Institute

-Roane State Community College did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
-It came in at #10 on the list.
+Roane State Community College ranked #10 on this year’s Best Allied Health Services Schools in Tennessee list.
 Roane State Community College is a small public school located in the town of Harriman.

 While working on their degree, medical assisting majors at Roane State Community College accumulate an average of around $14,505 in student debt.